Hyrrokkin User Guide

 The configuration is then accessed by nodes via the get_configuration service method.

-Creating, loading and running topologies using the Hyrrokkin API
+Creating, loading and running topologies using the Hyrrokkin Topology API

 from hyrrokkin.api.topology import Topology